Kreuzkirche, Dresden: History

 A Romanesque basilica dedicated to Saint Nicholas had existed at the southeastern corner of the Dresden market since the twelfth century.
-A Side-chapel of the Cross, named after a relic bequeathed by the Meissen margravine Constance of Babenberg (1212–1243), was first mentioned in 1319.
+A side-chapel dedicated to the True Cross, named after a relic bequeathed by the Meissen margravine Constance of Babenberg (1212–1243), was first mentioned in 1319.
 Over the decades, it became the name of the whole church, which was officially dedicated on 10 June 1388 to the Holy Cross.

 From 1401 it was rebuilt as a hall church with a prominent westwork in the German Sondergotik style.
 Based on the architectural works by Peter Parler (1330–1399), the construction later served as a model for numerous church buildings in Upper Saxony such as St. Anne's Church, Annaberg-Buchholz or St. Wolfgang's Church, Schneeberg.
 Finished about 1447/49, the church burned down in 1491, the first of five blazes over the next centuries.
 The Wettin electors of Saxony, residing at Dresden since 1464, had the Gothic hall church rebuilt, from 1499 under the architectural direction of Conrad Pflüger.
 From 1579 until 1584 the westwork was restored in a Renaissance style.

 The church was heavily damaged by Prussian cannonade during the Seven Years' War, with its Late Gothic choir almost completely destroyed.
 After the war, the Dresden master builder Johann George Schmidt (1707–1774) set up plans for a Baroque reconstruction, which however were opposed by contemporary architects of the Neoclassicist school following Zacharias Longuelune (1669–1748).
 Prince Francis Xavier of Saxony backed Schmidt and laid the foundation stone in 1764, nevertheless, after the preserved westwork collapsed in 1765, Schmidt had to accept the Neoclassicist chief architect Friedrich August Krubsacius (1718–1789) as adviser.
 Choir and steeple were accomplished in 1788, the new church was consecrated in 1792 and construction works finished in 1800.

 After the building was gutted by a fire in 1897, the church interior was reshaped with Art Nouveau (Jugendstil) elements according to plans designed by the Dresden architects Schilling & Graebner including works by Hans Hartmann-MacLean.
 The Church of the Cross was again set on fire during the bombing of Dresden on 13 February 1945.
 In its current form with its sober scratch coat interior, it was re-opened in 1955.
-In the course of the reconstruction of the nearby Frauenkirche a debate arose over a restoration of the pre-war design, however, from 2000 to 2004, the interior was refurbished in its 1955 condition.
+In the course of the reconstruction of the nearby Frauenkirche a debate arose over a restoration of the pre-war design, but from 2000 to 2004, the interior was refurbished in its 1955 condition.

 The director of the choir is known as the Kreuzkantor.
 Roderich Kreile is the twenty-eighth Kreuzkantor since the Reformation.